jbousquie/whisper_api/README.md

 - Job processing can be configured for concurrent operation by setting `ENABLE_CONCURRENCY=true` and `MAX_CONCURRENT_JOBS` to the desired number of simultaneous jobs (default: 6).
 - When concurrency is enabled, the queue position reflects the "batch" in which a job will be processed rather than its exact position in the queue.
 - The number of HTTP workers is configurable using the `HTTP_WORKER_NUMBER` setting (0 = use number of CPU cores, >0 = use specified number up to the number of CPU cores).
+- The API supports both synchronous and asynchronous transcription modes:
+  - **Asynchronous Mode** (default): Returns immediately with a job ID and requires polling for status/results
+  - **Synchronous Mode**: Waits for transcription to complete and returns the result directly (use `sync=true` parameter)
+  - Default mode when `sync` parameter is missing is controlled by `DEFAULT_SYNC_MODE` setting (default: false = async)
+  - Timeout for synchronous requests is configurable with `SYNC_REQUEST_TIMEOUT_SECONDS` (default: 1800 seconds, 0 = no timeout)

 ### Examples